-ABPP- American Board of Professional Psychology
+ABPP- American Board of Professional Psychology.

-Appeal- A written request by an applicant to contest a decision made by the Committee regarding his/her application.
+Appeal- A written request by an applicant to contest a decision made by the Committee regarding their application.

-APA- The American Psychological Association
+APA- The American Psychological Association.

-APIT - The Authority to Practice Interjurisdictional Telepsychology certificate issued by the Psychology Interjurisdictional Compact (PSYPACT) Commission.
-The APIT is required to practice under the authority of PSYPACT.
+APIT- The Authority to Practice Interjurisdictional Telepsychology certificate issued by the Psychology Interjurisdictional Compact (PSYPACT) Commission.
+The APIT is required to practice under the authority of PSYPACT and is issued to individuals with an E.Passport.

-APPIC- The Association of Psychology Postdoctoral and Internship Centers
+APPIC- The Association of Psychology Postdoctoral and Internship Centers.